| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 -> 'MySQLMySQLMySQL'

-Returns the string str with the order of the characters reversed:
+REVERSE(str) Returns the string strwith the order of the characters reversed:

 mysql> select REVERSE('abc');